What is StrangeNotions.com?

 This website is designed to mimic that first meeting of Christians and atheists, allowing both to discover intriguing "strange notions" on either side.

 The second meaning acknowledges the fact that both Catholics and atheists think the other side's views are strange.
-Atheists see Catholics worshiping an invisible, three-in-one God who is not empirically verifiable.
+Atheists see Catholics worshiping an invisible, three-in-one God who is not empirically evident.
 Catholics see atheists dismissing the Creator behind this rich and complex cosmos, a supreme Big Banger who loves the world into being.
 Both groups have trouble seeing why the other believes as it does.

 What sets this website apart?